TheRealAnonymous008/quartz/content/details/computer science/theory of computation/Pushdown Automata and Context Free Languages.md

 * We may test if the machine reaches the end of the input string  by assuming the accept state only takes effect when the machine is at the end of the input.

 * *Sipser 2.20*: A Language is context free if and only if some PDA recognizes it. [^2]
-[^2]: [[$Introduction to the Theory of Computation by Sipser|Sipser]] provides a proof.
+[^2]: [[Introduction to the Theory of Computation by Sipser|Sipser]] provides a proof.
 The idea is to establish an algorithm to convert from PDA to CFG and vice versa.
 This boils down to mapping states with nonterminals, and symbols (Including those pushed into the stack) with the terminals plus the nonterminals.
 # Context Free Grammar
 * A **context free grammar** is a $4$-tuple $(N,\Sigma, P,S)$ where the production rules are of the form $A\to (A\cup \Sigma)^\ast$, $A\in N$.
 * A CFG is in **Chomsky Normal Form** if every rule is of the form $$\begin{split} A &\to BC \\ A &\to a \end{split}$$